ofialko/Building-SQL-Data-Warehouse/README.md

 # Building SQL Data Warehouse

 At AMES I learned lots of things about Microsoft SQL server.
 Modules include "Querying Microsoft SQL Server", "Administering a Microsoft SQL Server Database" and " Implementing data warehouses with Microsoft SQL Server".
-In my final project I built a data base (see the diagram above) for an online retail store selling CD's, DVD's and Games.
+In my final project I built a data base (see the diagram below) for an online retail store selling CD's, DVD's and Games.

 TOOLS